-Read Also: How to enable ping on Windows 10 client PC
+Read Also: How to enable ping on Windows 10/11 client PC

-Allow Ping in Windows Server 2019/2016 – GUI
+Enable Ping in Windows Server 2019/2022/2016 – GUI

-2) Click on ‘Advanced Settings’.
+2) Click on ‘Advanced Settings.’

 Additionally, you can search for ‘Firewall’ in Windows search to reach the advanced Firewall settings as below.

 3) In the earlier Operating Systems, we need to create a firewall rule to allow ICMP echo packets.
-Luckily the rule is already there and we just need to enable it.
+Luckily the rule is already there, and we just need to enable it.

-To enable the inbound rule that allowing ICMP packets, select ‘Inbound Rules’.
 Locate the ‘File and Printer Sharing (Echo Request –ICMPv4-In’), right-click on it and select Enable Rule.

-Enable/Disable Ping by PowerShell Commands
+Enable Ping by PowerShell Commands in Windows Servers

 Enable IPv4 – This will create an exception in the default Windows firewall rule.